Nasr-Syed/Nasr-Syed/README.md

 - 🌱 I’m currently learning Python, SQL, Spark, Scala, Hadoop, Cloud Computing
 - ⚡ Fun fact: I am an engineer with a diverse range of expertise, including electrical building design, and project management experience with electrical design of 5G towers across North America!

 I’m a Data Engineer with expertise in Python, Scala, SQL, Spark, and Big Data.
-With an Electrical Engineering background, I bring a unique analytical approach to data challenges.
+With an Electrical Engineering background in both technical and managerial areas, I bring a unique analytical approach to data challenges.
 I’ve had the privilege of working with Canada’s top banks, RBC and CIBC, where I helped modernize data infrastructure, optimize ETL pipelines, and transition data to the cloud for high-performance analytics and large-scale processing.

 Enthusiastic about learning, I’m always eager to apply myself and tackle complex data problems while continuously growing in the field.
 I'm interested in a wide array of Data and Machine Learning concepts and always consuming and applying myself!
 Check out my work!